valantonini/arakawa/contents/posts/20210401/index.md

 </div>

-Because the world passed into the algorithm is a multidimensional array of short where 0 indicates a closed node, I wondered if I could just add the value of the open tile the user passed in to offset the G value (the distance from home).
-This should guide the algorithm into favouring higher positive numbers.
+Because the world passed into the algorithm is a multidimensional array of short where 0 indicates a closed node, I wondered if I could just add the value of the open tile the user passed in to offset the H value (the distance to the target).
+This should guide the algorithm into favouring higher positive numbers as they appear closer to the target.

 ```cs
 var updatedSuccessor = new PathFinderNode(